paweu9000/Luisaac/README.md

 - P for Pause
 - ESC to exit

-## Todo

-- Add persistent score sheets
-- Add choice to restar in menu and after death

 ## License

 Completely free as it is using game assets from the original game